-That is not to say that all interpretations will be valid or, worse that, in William Blake’s words in his Everlasting Gospel, we can read, “the Bible both day and night/But thou read’st black where I read white.”
+That is not to say that all interpretations will be valid or, worse, that, in William Blake’s words in his Everlasting Gospel, you and I can read, “the Bible both day and night/But thou read’st black where I read white.”

 Far from it.